DFuqua23/Active-Directory-Corp-Lab/README.md

 3) Active Directory deep dive file:--> <a href="https://github.com/DFuqua23/Active-Directory-Corp-Lab/blob/main/scripts/01-bulk-user-script.ps1">02-Active Directory Exploration.md</a>

-This is where i documented some more active direstory activities that were not part of the original lab set up.
+This is where I documented some more active direstory activities that were not part of the original lab set up.

 Skimming this page will give you the big picture.
 If you want to see more technical depth, the scripts and exploration file show how I actually worked through things.